 Buses used to be the preferred means of commute in many Indian cities because of their practicality, wider reach, availability, cost-effectiveness and less intensive infrastructure.
 In city of Delhi the bus services started decent, well managed and efficient.
 The state run Delhi Transport Corporation (DTC) grew to cover the entire city under its 657 designated routes.
-Continue reading “Ignorance Of Bus Based Public Transport In Delhi
+Continue reading “Ignorance Of Bus Based Public Transport In Delhi”

 The problem of urban housing has always been an inevitable outcome of growing urbanization.
 In trying to cope with it cities have typically grown physically in a horizontal sprawl with largely low-rise, low-density urban forces necessitating extension of lines of transportation and services beyond reasonable limits.
-In case of developing countries these have developed as high density congested areas Continue reading “Urban Renewal for Affordable Housing
+In case of developing countries these have developed as high density congested areas Continue reading “Urban Renewal for Affordable Housing”